TimonW-Dev/micropg_lite/README.md

 This README contains the most important things you need to know about micropg_lite.
 You can find detailed documentation in the [wiki of this repository](https://github.com/TimonW-Dev/micropg_lite/wiki).

+If there are any problems, questions, bugs or suggestions for improvement, please open an [issue](https://github.com/TimonW-Dev/micropg_lite/issues) on this Github repository or write an email to the email address linked in [my profile](https://github.com/TimonW-Dev).
+We are happy to provide the necessary free support to help you with your micropg_lite requests.

 ## About micropg_lite
 ### Difference between [micropg_lite](https://github.com/TimonW-Dev/micropg_lite) and [micropg](https://github.com/nakagami/micropg)